-- What does quality induction and mentoring look like in relation to the different cohorts of registered teachers in South Australia?
+- What do quality induction and mentoring look like in relation to the different cohorts of registered teachers in South Australia?

-To explore these questions, the project comprises three phases.
+To explore these questions, the project comprised three phases.

-Identify high-quality instances of induction and mentoring of teachers with provisional registration in South Australia to ensure that these cases are representative of the early childhood services, primary and secondary schools.
+Identified high-quality instances of induction and mentoring of teachers with provisional registration in South Australia to ensure that these cases were representative of the early childhood services, primary and secondary schools.

-To assist in identifying high-quality cases of induction and mentoring the Board will engage with stakeholders through reference groups, focus groups, and individual stakeholder representative meetings.
-Stakeholders include teachers, school/site leaders, employers, unions and professional associations.
+To assist in identifying high-quality cases of induction and mentoring the Board engaged with stakeholders through reference groups, focus groups, and individual stakeholder representative meetings.
+Stakeholders included teachers, school/site leaders, employers, unions and professional associations.

-Clearly, teachers are fundamental participants in this project.
-Focus group interviews, to engage teachers who have recently transitioned to (full) registration and who are considered to have experienced ‘quality’ induction and mentoring, will be conducted across metropolitan and regional South Australia in early 2017.
+Clearly, teachers were fundamental participants in this project.
+Focus group interviews, that engaged teachers who had recently transitioned to (full) registration and who were considered to have experienced ‘quality’ induction and mentoring, were conducted across metropolitan and regional South Australia in early 2017.

-The mentors for these teachers will also be invited to share their details and insights regarding the process and mechanisms used to support the provisionally registered teachers.
+The mentors for these teachers were also invited to share their details and insights regarding the process and mechanisms used to support the provisionally registered teachers.